khliland/CCI/README.md

 ### ⏩ Combining `p` and `nperm` for Faster, Precise Testing

-You can also combine the `p` and `nperm` arguments to achieve both speed and precision.
+You can also combine the `p` and `nperm` arguments for both speed and precision.
 For instance, by using only one-third of the data for training (`p = 1/3`) and increasing the number of permutations to 300, you can create a robust null distribution while keeping the test efficient:

 ```r
 set.seed(1983)